 Our topic this half term is Our World.
 We will be learning about ourselves, our families and our new environment.

 Key information about the school week:

 It is important that your child experiences reading at home as regularly as possible.
 Please aim to read every day.
 Just ten minutes a day can have a tremendous impact.
 Reading every day exposes children to a variety of reading materials and vocabulary, and allows children to develop their story language.
 Nursery rhymes, rhyming stories and poems are also great as they allow children to experience rhyme and rhythm.
-By the end of Reception, children are expected to read and understand simple sentences, demonstrating this by talking with others about what they have read.
-You can support your child at home by:
+By the end of Reception, children are expected to read simple phrases and sentences.
+You can support your child by:

 - Setting aside a quiet and special time to read together every day

 - Re-reading stories to build up their confidence, fluency and enjoyment

 - Talking about what they have read and asking questions:

 - Who are the characters in the story?

 - How is the character feeling?

 - What do you think will happen next?